vinegarhq/vinegarhq.github.io/src/Installation/guides/source.md

 ```sh
 make PREFIX=/usr install
 ```
-This will install Vinegar itself and it's icons for Roblox and Vinegar, it will also install the desktop files required for recognition by MIME.
+This will install Vinegar itself and it's icons for Roblox and Vinegar.
+It will also install the desktop files required for recognition by MIME.

 Afterwards, you may set Vinegar as the default launcher or handler for Roblox Player and Studio respectively with the following command:
 ```sh